 When it released in 1999, Shenmue had unparalleled realism for its time, high production values and cinematics rendered in-engine, and introduced true 3D urban open-world sandbox gameplay, with the most believable game world seen at the time.
 This paved the way for later open-world games, such as Grand Theft Auto III (2001), Fallout 3 (2008), Deadly Premonition (2010), and Sega's own Yakuza series.
 Shenmue also popularized QTE's, which have since appeared in many popular games, such as Resident Evil 4 (2005), God of War (2005), Tomb Raider: Legend (2006), Uncharted (2007), Heavy Rain (2010), and The Last of Us (2013).
 Suzuki also stated that Shenmue influenced later Final Fantasy games.

 Despite earning critical acclaim, Shenmue was unable to recoup its high budget.
-The commercial failure of Shenmue and its even larger sequel Shenmue II (2001), eventually led to Suzuki slowly fading away from the limelight of the video game industry.
+The commercial failure of Shenmue and its even larger sequel Shenmue II (2001), led to the cancellation of Shenmue III and eventually led to Suzuki slowly fading away from the limelight of the video game industry.